Fdawgs/ydh-discharge-summary-form/README.md

 GRANT CONNECT ON DATABASE discharge TO app;
 GRANT SELECT ON TABLE discharge_summary TO app;
 GRANT INSERT ON TABLE discharge_summary TO app;
+GRANT USAGE, SELECT ON SEQUENCE discharge_summary_id_seq TO app;

 -- User used by SSIS/SSRS reporting
 CREATE ROLE reporting WITH